GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 4/ Summarizing

-We have found out so far that:
+We have found so far that:

 * if a + b <= 9,  (]a0] + [b0] + [90])[10] = a + b
 * if a + b > 9,  (]a0] + [b0] + [90])[10] = a + b - 10